nunoadrego/nunoadregodotcom/content/posts/abusing-pod-priority.md

 #truncated
 ```

-Making the math (4-2.75), we only have 1.25 cores of CPU available to be requested...
-What happens if we request 3.3 cores of CPU? 🐒
+Making the math (4-2.75), we only have 1.25 cores of CPU available to be requested.
+What happens if we request 3.3 cores of CPU and use the highest `PriorityClass` in the cluster? 🐒

 ```yaml
 kubectl apply -f evil-deploy.yaml